YouTube video for this section is still under creation. Please be patient ^^

 Let's run our program again and see if we get the correct input types this time:

-INFO: [PROMPT]: I give you the following tool definition that you must use to fulfill a future task: adder(first_number: int, second_number: int) -> int - Adds two numbers and returns the result.
+INFO: [PROMPT][To: Ai assistant]: I give you the following tool definition that you must use to fulfill a future task: adder(first_number: int, second_number: int) -> int - Adds two numbers and returns the result.
 Please acknowledge the given tool.

 The tool definition provided is: